Lake Usoriyama at Mount Osore

 Natural Monument "Monkeys of the Shimokita Peninsula and their northernmost habitat"

-The Shimokita Peninsula is the northernmost point of Honshu, but it is also the northernmost point for animals that live on Honshu.
-Animals that live there include the Asiatic black bear, Japanese serow, Japanese deer, wild boar, Japanese fox, and Japanese macaque.
-However, animals that live in Hokkaido, such as the brown bear, Ezo deer, Ezo red fox, and Hokkaido squirrel, do not live south of the Shimokita Peninsula.
+The Shimokita Peninsulamarks the northernmost limit of Honshu's habitat, and also the northernmost limit for many animals found on Honshu.
+These include the Asiatic black bear, Japanese serow, Japanese deer, wild boar, Japanese red fox, and Japanese macaque.
+Conversely, animals found in Hokkaido, such as the brown bear, Hokkaido deer, red fox, and Hokkaido squirrel, do not inhabit areas south of the Shimokita Peninsula.

 Huddled together in the snow to endure the cold © Shimokita Geopark Council

-This is because the Tsugaru Strait is about 450m deep at its deepest point and about 130m shallowest, Honshu and Hokkaido have never been connected by land, and the ocean currents are fast, so it is thought that the animals that live on Honshu and Hokkaido are completely different.
-This difference was noticed by Thomas Brakeston, a British zoologist who was staying in Japan, and was presented at an academic conference in 1883 (Meiji 16).
-For this reason, the dividing line between the animal inhabitants caused by the Tsugaru Strait is called the Brakeston Line
+This is because the Tsugaru Strait is approximately 450m deep at its deepest point and about 130m even at its shallowest point, and because Honshu and Hokkaido have never been connected by land, and because the ocean currents are strong, it is believed that the animals inhabiting Honshu and Hokkaido are completely different.
+Thomas Brakeston, a British zoologist who was staying in Japan, noticed this difference and presented it to the scientific community in 1883 (Meiji 16).
+For this reason, the dividing line of animal species inhabited by the Tsugaru Straitthe Brakeston Lineis called

 Shimokita Peninsula: The world's northernmost Japanese macaques expand their habitat

-The Shimokita Peninsula is the northernmost limit for this animal, and monkeys, wild boars, and other animals are not found in Hokkaido, but the Japanese macaques that live on the Shimokita Peninsula are the "northernmost primates" not only in Japan but also in the world, other than humans
+The Shimokita Peninsula is the northernmost limit for some animals, and while monkeys and wild boars are not found in Hokkaido, the Japanese macaques that live on the Shimokita Peninsulanot only the northernmost primates in Japan, but also the northernmost primates in the world outside of humansare

 The Japanese macaques of the Shimokita Peninsula became known nationwide in the 1960s when they were spotted on the coast of the Wakinosawa area in the southwest